krishkalai07/SchoolWork/BBUS220/Chapter7.md

 ## Market demand and consumer surplus

-## Measuring prudcer surplus
+## Measuring producer surplus
 - Producer's surplus is the difference between the market price and the sellers reservation price

 ## Market supply and producer surplus

 # Market efficiency
-- Adam Smith: markets are automatically channeling self-interest toward socially desirable ends (the most effiecent allocation of reource - **the invisible hand**)
+- Adam Smith: markets are automatically channeling self-interest toward socially desirable ends (the most efficient allocation of resource - **the invisible hand**)
 - Economic well-being of a society (welfare)
   - Total surplus (W) = CS + PS
-- Efficinecy (Pareto efficiency) - property of a resource allocation
+- Efficiency (Pareto efficiency) - property of a resource allocation
   - maximizing the total surplus (W)
 - Equity
   - is the concept or idea of fairness in economics

 ## Consumer and producer surplus in the market equilibrium
-- Total well-being - the sum of consumer and producer surplus - is the are bteween the supply and demand curves up to the equilibruim quantity
+- Total well-being - the sum of consumer and producer surplus - is the are between the supply and demand curves up to the equilibrium quantity

 # Heating oil market

-## Policy expdriment 1: $1 price ceilig on heating oil
+## Policy experiment 1: $1 price ceiling on heating oil

-## Thought experiment: $0.50 Price cieling on bread
+## Thought experiment: $0.50 Price ceiling on bread

 Question | explanation
 --- | ---
 Will there be more or less bread for sale? |
 Will the size of a typical loaf change? |
 Will the quality change? |
-WIll the oppotunity cost of finding nread change? | Would you buy illegal bread if you could? |
+WIll the opportunity cost of finding bread change? | Would you buy illegal bread if you could? |

 ## Example of price ceilings